isabella232/partner-center-sdk-pr.nl-nl/develop/cancel-an-azure-marketplace-subscription.md

 ## <a name="rest-response"></a>REST-antwoord

-Als dit lukt, retourneert deze methode verwijderde eigenschappen van abonnementsresources in de antwoord-body. [](subscription-resources.md)
+Als de aanvraag is geslaagd, retourneert deze methode verwijderde eigenschappen van abonnementsresources in de antwoord-body. [](subscription-resources.md)

 ### <a name="response-success-and-error-codes"></a>Antwoord geslaagd en foutcodes